 Age AND Experience Matter with Crash Rates

-As described in an recent AAA Foundation for Traffic Safety report, there are benefits to a higher licensing age:
+As described in a recent AAA Foundation for Traffic Safety report, there are benefits to a higher licensing age:

-- As compared to drivers licensed at 17 years and 0 months of age, crash rates in the first month of licensure were 18 percent lower for drivers licensed between 17 years and 1 month and 17 years and 11 months of age, 20 percent lower for drivers licensed at age 18, and 30 percent lower for drivers licensed at ages 19 through 20.
+- As compared to drivers licensed at 17 years and 0 months of age, crash rates in the first month of licensure were 18% lower for drivers licensed between 17 years and 1 month and 17 years and 11 months of age, 20% lower for drivers licensed at age 18, and 30% lower for drivers licensed at ages 19 through 20.

 - Teens licensed at 17 years 0 months who had been driving for a year had crash rates 25 to 36% lower than the initial crash rates for newly-licensed 18-year-old drivers.

 Even though later-licensed teens initially had lower crash rates in the first month as compared to those licensed younger, they still had elevated crash rates that decreased steadily over their first 12 months of driving independently, eventually closing in on the lower crash rates of the drivers who had been licensed longer.

 The complex interaction between age and experience--that is, the fact that the association between driving experience and crash rates depend on age and visa-versa--highlights the importance of considering these two factors in tandem and is discussed more thoroughly in the report.

 Why States Should Explore Adding 2 Provisions to Their GDL Program:

 - Raise the minimum age for Intermediate Licensure.
 MAP-21 recommends a minimum age of 17, but only New Jersey currently has this provision.

 - Extend full GDL requirements to all novice drivers through age 20.
 This includes an Intermediate License holding period of 6 to 12 months to initially protect older novice drivers from risky driving situations as they gain driving skill and experience.